-Domain.com prices tend to be average but we have managed to blag a 25% discount off almost everything in your cart*.
+Domain.com prices tend to be average but we've got you covered with a 25% discount off almost everything in your cart*.
 Non-premium TLD (.Life, .Men, .Live etc) start from $2.99 for the first year ($2.24 with our code).
 In line with the rest of the industry, they rise significantly after the second year.
 There are some great Domain.com promo codes around.

 Support is more than adequate with 24/7 chat, email and phone support.
 Domain.com may not have the cheapest prices but it provides a very balanced offering.

 *All renewals after the initial discounted period will be charged at the then current standard list price for the selected period.
 Coupon is not valid with sunrise registrations, landrush registrations, EAP registrations, pre-registrations, premium registrations, renewals, transfers, custom website design, other coupons, or special pricing.

 Bluehost is one of the best choices out there if you’re looking for a reputable domain registrar which boasts very reasonable pricing.
-Bluehost sells .com domain at $12.99 per year and .org form $9.99, for example, but those looking for a hosting plan as well can really benefit from an excellent Bluehost offer.
+Bluehost sells .com domain at $12.99 per year and .org from $9.99, for example, but those looking for a hosting plan as well can really benefit from an excellent Bluehost offer.